Instagram/IGListKit/Guides/Modeling and Binding.md

 If you got stuck at all, or just want to play around with the example, you can find the finished project [here](https://github.com/rnystrom/IGListKit-Binding-Guide) in **ModelingAndBinding/ModelingAndBinding.xcworkspace**.

-`IGListBindingSectionController` is one of the most powerful features that we've built for IGListKit because it further encourages you to design small, composable models, views, and controllers.
+`ListBindingSectionController` is one of the most powerful features that we've built for `IGListKit` because it further encourages you to design small, composable models, views, and controllers.

 You can also use the section controller to handle any interactions, as well as deal with mutations, just like a controller should!